d8ahazard/sd_dreambooth_extension/.github/ISSUE_TEMPLATE/bug_report.md

 **Have you updated the Stable-Diffusion-WebUI to the latest version?**

 **No, really.
 Please save us both some trouble and update the SD-WebUI and Extension and restart before posting this.
-Reply 'OK' Below to acknowledge that you did this**
+Reply 'OK' Below to acknowledge that you did this.**

 **Describe the bug**

 (A clear and concise description of what the bug is)

 **Provide logs**

 If a crash has occurred, please provide the *entire* stack trace from the log, including the last few log messages *before* the crash occurred.

 **Environment**

 What OS?

 If Windows - WSL or native?

 What GPU are you using?

 **Screenshots/Config**